AKA: Amhrán na Mara

 -The lead villain is an old and overweight witch.

 Yeah, I’m going to say this right here…Song of the Sea is what The Little Mermaid SHOULD HAVE BEEN!
 Don’t worry, the overall plot is much different compared to that Disney movie or the original Hans Christian Anderson fairy tale.
 There’s also so much depth with the characterization, the morals involved, and it’s a heck of a lot less sexist implications compared to that movie.
 Also on a side note that’s unlike The Little Mermaid, the only conversation between two female characters (not saying who) was about selkies and being “home”.
 That’s right, this movie passes the Bechdel Test!
-Trust me, there’s other movies that deserve to be called rip-offs and Song of the Sea isn’t one of them.
+Trust me, there are other movies that deserve to be called rip-offs, and Song of the Sea isn’t one of them.
 I’d tell you if it was, but I think some people might bring up these passing similarities if they look close enough.

 I did have a few issues with this movie though.
 One big plot hole was the family aspect with all the characters.
 How is it that only Saoirse had access to selkie abilities while Ben didn’t despite having the same mother?
 They never explain it.
 You could argue that selkies are females only, but that only makes the situation more of a headache.
 I also wished they would’ve expanded a bit on the mythical aspects of the plot.
 People in Ireland would know most of those stories right away.
 I’m glad most of them were briefly explained, but I would’ve liked to have seen more of the faeries or the ramifications of their situation besides the parts where Macha’s owls try to turn them to stone.
 The other characters do come back briefly in the finale, but I think more of a spotlight would be nice without getting too much into exposition dump territory.

 Song of the Sea was a solid movie from beginning to end.
 The animation production is phenomenal and highly creative.
 The music is quite pleasing and the sound effects work so well.
-There’s great characters that are quite relatable.
-Unlike other features of it’s kind, it’s family-friendly without alienating adult viewers while making a story for all ages (Eleanor’s Secret didn’t do this as well) while at the same time, it doesn’t feel like a glorified toy commercial.
+There are great characters that are quite relatable.
+Unlike other features of its kind, it’s family-friendly without alienating adult viewers while making a story for all ages (Eleanor’s Secret didn’t do this as well) at the same time, it doesn’t feel like a glorified toy commercial.
 I mean, it’s safe to say that you’re not going to find Saoirse dolls or selkie coats next to Elsa, Barbie, or those stupid Monster High things anytime soon, and I mean that as a HUGE compliment to Cartoon Saloon.
-The plotting is mostly good despite some plot holes and some inconsistencies here and there.
+The plotting is mostly good despite some plot holes and inconsistencies here and there.
 It would cheapen the praise by calling Tomm Moore the Irish Miyazaki despite some Ghibli influence in his work.
 He’s carving out his own identity and I look forward to more movies from him and Cartoon Saloon.
 Definitely Recommended.

 Adjustable Point System:

-Add 1 point if you love Celtic elements
+Add 1 point if you love Celtic elements.

-Subtract 1 point if you prefer your animated movies to be more like musicals
+Subtract 1 point if you prefer your animated movies to be more like musicals.

 -Jaw-dropping animation production